Humberto Suazo

+Humberto Andrés Suazo Pontivo ([umˈbeɾto ˈswaso]; born 10 May 1981), nicknamed Chupete (Lollipop) or El hombre venido del planeta gol (The man who came from "Planet Goal"), is a Chilean former professional footballer who played as a striker.

+Known for his prolific scoring ability, Suazo enjoyed success with a range of clubs, particularly at Colo-Colo in Chile and Monterrey in Mexico.
+In his brief time with Colo-Colo, he won three consecutive league titles and was named the IFFHS World's Top Goal Scorer of 2006.
+At Monterrey, Suazo established himself as one of the league's premier strikers, ultimately becoming the club's all-time leading scorer, a record since then surpassed.
+During his time with Monterrey, he won two league titles and three CONCACAF Champions League trophies.

 According to his 2010 FIFA World Cup profile, Suazo was known for his "keen positional sense and ability to finish with either foot".

-Youth years
+Early life

 At six years old, Suazo's father took him to play with Club Torino in his hometown of San Antonio.
 His father had made a name for himself playing with the same team.

 In December 1995, Suazo tried out for Universidad Católica.
-In March of the following year he was part of the club's youth system.
+In March of the following year, he was part of the club's youth system.
 However, Suazo's time spent there was troubled.
 He did not like to practice and at any given chance he would leave the facilities and return to San Antonio.
 Suazo later admitted he wasted the opportunity the club gave him.

 Club career

 Early career

 In 2000, Universidad Católica loaned Suazo out to Chilean second division, Ñublense.
 His professional debut came against Magallanes, the club he would later play for, and he scored his first goal.
 At the end of the year, he fractured his fibula and was sidelined for seven months.
 The injury also kept him out of the 2001 FIFA World Youth Championship.
 In 2000, he won the Milk Cup, an international youth football tournament held annually in Northern Ireland.

 At the end of 2001, no longer part of Universidad Católica, Suazo played for Magallanes.
 He would go on to join his hometown club San Antonio Unido in 2002.
 In 2003, Suazo turned heads with his new club San Luis Quillota of the Chilean third division, when he scored 40 goals in one season.

 The next two seasons Suazo would spend with Audax Italiano.
 In early 2004, Suazo suffered another major injury which kept him out for a significant amount of time.
 With Audax, Suazo scored 40 goals before being transferred to Colo-Colo.